VHF Stability

 Selecting Component Values

-The inductance has to present a significantly higher reactance than the suppression resistor value at the frequency of instability.
-This causes the majority of current to flow through the resistance at the very high frequency, and not the inductor.
+At the frequency of instability, the suppressor inductor must present significantly higher reactance than suppression resistance values.
+The high inductive reactance causes the majority of current to flow through the suppressor resistor at very high frequencies, not through the inductor.

 One way to view this is to consider the frequency response of a Hi-fi amplifier.
 Larger values of plate load resistors in amplifier stages reduce higher-frequency gain.
-The same is true in HF PA's.
+The same is true in RF power amplifiers.
+Lower frequencies of instability require larger inductors, so the RF path is shifted over to the resistor at a lower frequency.

 Uses For Improved Suppressors

-Typical applications are 3CX1200A7 and D7 tubes, 572B tubes, and 811A tubes.
+Typical amateur applications for shunt L series R-C suppressors are 3CX1200A7 and D7 tubes, 572B tubes, and 811A tubes.

-Shunt suppressors with series-resonant tuning are also sometimes used, the normal application is very high power stages with substantial anode-to-tank currents.
+Shunt suppressors with series-resonant tuning to ground are also sometimes used, the normal application is very high power stages with substantial anode-to-tank currents.
 These suppressors consist of a series R/L/C system, where the C is normally just stray capacitance to the tube anode.
 Sometimes these suppressors take the form of a ferrite block placed between the anode and chassis.
-The inductance of the block series-tunes stray capacitance, and the losses act like a damping resistance in series with that path.
+The inductance of the block series-tunes stray capacitance, and the losses act like a damping resistance in series with the anode-to-chassis path.
 I've stabilized 50-100kW VHF transmitter designs using shunt suppression.

 Other Instability

+Some PA systems are prone to oscillation at low frequencies.
+Yaesu and Dentron amplifiers using 572B's, and the Collins amplifier using 811A's are good examples of production amplifiers with stability problems.
+These amplifiers tend to oscillate NEAR the operating frequency.
 All of these amplifiers, except the Yaesu, use tubes with high anode-to-grid feed-through capacitance and no neutralization.
 Worse, the Collins floats the grids for RF, reducing the already poor isolation of anode-to-cathode feedback path in the 811A.

 Yaesu uses one of the poorest engineered feedback systems of all, with a capacitor from the output of the pi section back to the cathode!
 Phase shift in that path would vary wildly with tank circuit tuning and load impedance on the PA, as would the amount of feedback!

 The Yaesu amplifier is a particular problem with Chinese 572B tubes, because grid mu is lower.
 Negative grid bias has LESS of an effect on cathode current, so the Chinese (and Russian) tubes draw extra quiescent current when the antenna relay is open.
 This additional current allows the tube to amplify while the amp is in standby.
 Since the antenna and input source are removed in standby, and the improperly designed feedback path to the tank output remains in place, the PA oscillates near the operating frequency with no load!
-Voltage in the tank builds up to many thousands of volts, because no energy is extracted to a load.
-The fact the oscillation is at a low frequency allows the bandswitch to see the full voltage, and it fails.
+Voltage in the tank builds up to many thousands of volts because energy is not extracted to a load.
+The fact the oscillation is at a low frequency allows the bandswitch to see the full voltage, and it often fails.

 Amplifiers can create extremely large voltages when RF is applied and a load is not present!